 - Add the Olmeda Spanish Paprika, tomatoes and wine to the vegetables.
 Then bring everything to a simmer until the mixture cooks to a thick and flavourful sauce.

 - Stir the lentils in to the sauce, adding the reserved cooking liquid if needed.
 Cook for a further 5 minutes to bind everything and concentrate its delicious flavours.
 Season with salt, pepper and the chopped parsley.
 Enjoy!

-Heat things up this Valentine’s Day in the kitchen!
-Prepare a perfect tapas evening for two and share all things Spanish and delicious.
+Heat things up this Valentine’s Day in the kitchen: Prepare a perfect Spanish tapas evening for two and share all things Spanish and delicious.
 Small shared plates are a wonderful way to experience food together and tapas recipes are quick and easy!

 We have included three of our favourite recipes for you to make your loved one.
-Put out some tasty olives, treat almonds, for sale Spanish cheese and a bottle of dry, Spanish sherry on the table for the perfect accompaniment!
+Put out some tasty olives, almonds, Spanish cheese and a bottle of dry Spanish sherry on the table for the perfect accompaniment!